 Speak to witnesses: Someone who saw the collision from the outside could potentially give you a clearer assessment of what happened.
 They can also testify on your behalf during the claims process.

 Considering those options, however, may make you question what happens if you are found to be partially at fault.
 Passengers are rarely found to be liable for an accident, as they do not have control over the vehicle.
 However, there is still the possibility that the at-fault driver and their insurance adjuster will try to pin the blame on you.
 The law in your state controls what recovery you can make.
 There is no cost to find out what the law is in your state.

 If the at-fault driver was the one driving the car you were in, it is likely that you have some sort of relationship with them.
 That relationship may make you hesitate when it comes to filing a claim.
 If you are friends with the at-fault driver, will blaming them for the collision ruin your friendship?
 We cannot speak to how the collision will impact your relationship with the driver, but you should remember that the money you receive in damages will come from the driver’s insurance policy, not out of their own pocket.
-You should also keep in mind that you have no control over what happened and should not be the one suffering through medical debt and lost wages.
+Also keep in mind that you have no control over what happened and should not be the one suffering through medical debt and lost wages.

 However, your relationship with the driver may also impact your ability to file a claim in the first place.
 If you are in the same household as the at-fault driver, and thus you share an insurance policy, then you may not be able to recover damages.
-There may be ways around this, however, as they would also require the help of a skilled and experienced personal injury attorney.
+There may be ways around this, however, as they would also require the help of a skilled and experienced Denver personal injury trial attorney.

 As a passenger, you have more options for recovering compensation than you may realize.
-Even if the person driving the car you were in is the liable party, you can still potentially recover full damages from their insurance policy.
+Even if the person driving the vehicle you were in is the liable party, you can still potentially recover full damages from their insurance policy.
 Doing so will require knowledgeable legal help, however.
 That is where we at Leventhal Puga Braley P.C. come in.
 Our Denver car collision lawyers are passionate about the people we support and always offer a helping hand where it is needed.
-If we sound like the right firm for you, call us (303) 759-9945.
+If we sound like the right firm for you, call us at (303) 759-9945.
 We are here to help.